DynVarMIP/DynVarMIP.github.io/_pages/data.md

 Modelling centers are providing the DynVarMIP diagnostics, via CMIP6.
 This portion of the site is under construction, and we hope to provide more information soon.

+## Data Availability

+DynVarMIP data are available as part of the CMIP6 dataset via the [Earth System Grid Federation (ESGF) data portals](https://esgf-node.llnl.gov/search/cmip6/).
+The [information here list data that is currently available, based on an analysis of the ESGF in May 2021](https://dynvarmip.github.io/files/DynVarMIP-Data-Availability-May2021.pdf).